textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

 Of course, we should point to this ToolkitID from our vhost section.
-You can also set some `CustomHeaderBackend` or `CustomHeaderClient` there for better performance, for example:
+You can also set some HTTP `CustomHeaderBackend` or `CustomHeaderClient` there for better performance, for example:

 ~~~
 VirtualHost {